 I've found Multiple Intelligence (MI) theory and practice to be very empowering in the classroom.
 When students realize that there are many ways to be smart, it helps build their self-esteem and confidence.
 Over a period of several years, I developed techniques for teaching students about MI theory and helping them to discover their own MI profiles.
 I decided to create a page of resources for educators with information and links to help them introduce these concepts to their students.

 Dr. Howard Gardner first proposed his Multiple Intelligence Theory over 40 years ago, and it has become widely accepted although still controversial in some fields.
 His theory in a nutshell is that IQ is not one-dimensional and can't be described by a single number.
 He proposed that there are at least eight different types of intelligence and each one has a corresponding area in the brain.
-(See sidebar for list of Multiple Intelligence areas)
+He used terms like "bodily-kinesthetic" and "mathematical-logical," but many educators have adopted the kid-friendly terms shown on the right.
+Click the image to download a PDF poster of these terms.

 Most educators quickly embraced his ideas and began to search for practical applications in the classroom.
 Teachers have always intuitively known that kids learn in different ways, and Gardner's Multiple Intelligence (MI) Theory supported their own classroom observations and experiences.